kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 The point is that you cannot embed an in-process DBMS in each of the Node servers.
 This is because each Node server is a different process and in-process DBMSs do not support multiple writes to happen to a database file from multiple processes.
-This is because for safe concurrency control, DBMSs need to somehow coordinate concurrent writes.
+This is because for safe concurrency control, DBMSs need to coordinate concurrent writes.
 However, in this case there is no central DBMS software to coordinate the writes from different Node servers.
-Instead, In this case, each Node server runs its own copy of the DBMS software, each of which wants to write to the same database file, but there is no central DBMS software to coordinate these writes.
+Instead, each Node server in this scenario runs its own copy of the DBMS software, each of which wants to write to the same database file, but there is no central DBMS software to coordinate these writes.
 Therefore, you really need a client-server DBMS.

 The common workaround to this scenario is to mimic a client-server DBMS architecture as follows.
-You wrap the in-process DBMSs around another API server, say a [REST](xxx) or [FastAPI](xxx) server. and place this in front of the Node servers.
+You wrap the in-process DBMSs around another API server, say a [REST](xxx) or [FastAPI](xxx) server and place this in front of the Node servers.
 The Node servers no longer embed the in-process DBMS and instead send their requests to the API server.
 Therefore, the API server takes the role of the DBMS server process in the client-server DBMS architecture.
 The workaround for this picture looks as below: